DecodeGenetics/graphtyper-pipelines/README.md

  - tabix
  - vt ( https://github.com/atks/vt )

 The pipeline scripts will automatically search for these tools in your PATH directories, but you can also specify their paths by changing the `config.sh` file or create your own `my_config.sh` file.
-You can also set various parameters in the configuration files (which are documented there).
+You can also set various variables/parameters in the configuration files (which are documented there).
+The only required variable is the `GENOME` variable, which you must set to your reference genome FASTA file.

 ## Usage
 ### Short version